LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 -------------------

-You can create your own library of methods and types and then compile it into one a library file for distribution.
+You can create your own library of methods and types and then compile it into one library file for distribution.
 Libraries compiled this way go into the LassoLibraries folder of an instance's :term:`LASSO9_HOME` or :term:`LASSO9_MASTER_HOME` folder.
 The advantages of doing this instead of sticking the source code in the LassoStartup folder are that Lasso starts faster